natedey/RINRUS/bin/README.md

 -pdb2 FILE         pdb to take coordinates from
 -parts FILE        text file containing species in pdb1 to be replaced with pdb2 coordinates

-# If using -format 'psi4-fsapt', these are required:
+# If using -type 'fsapt' or -format 'psi4-fsapt', these are required:
--seed SEED         seed to define as fragment A, rest of enzyme will be fragment B
+-fA SEED           res ID(s) to define as fragment A (e.g. A:203), rest of enzyme will be fragment B
 ```

 ## (Optional) 5.
 Convert optimized coords back to pdb format